irworkshop/accountability_datacleaning/R_contribs/nj_contribs/docs/nj_diary.md

 First, we will create the `city_prep` variable,

-A seperate table will be used to correct the `cont_city` values in the original table.
+A separate table will be used to correct the `cont_city` values in the original table.
 The `city_prep` variable is created by expanding abbreviations and removes common non-city information.
 The `city_prep` value is refined using `refinr::key_collision_merge()` and `refinr::n_gram_merge()`.
 Unchanged rows are removed, as well as non-geographical information.